dekuNukem/traffic-cone-film-scanning/cone_customization.md

 #### `raft_x` and `raft_y`

-* Size of the bottom platform
+* Size of the "base" of the cone
 * Default is 90x90mm, works pretty well.
 * Increase slightly for larger formats.